 Proper documentation is the sole responsibility of each traveler.
-The information below was accurate at the time of writing, but Costa Rican immigration is the only authoritative source for passport, visa and other entry requirements (their website migracion.go.cr has information but there is no guarantee it is up to date).
+The information below was accurate at the time of writing, but Costa Rican immigration is the only authoritative source for passport, visa and other entry requirements (their website migracion.go.cr has pdf documents with specifics for each country of origin and the requirements).

 If entry is denied travelers normally do not receive any refund for airline tickets or missed vacations.
 Most travel insurance is not valid if travelers do not have proper documentation.

 The U.S. Department of State and the equivalent offices in other countries make the general recommendation that if your passport expires within six months of your travel dates you should renew it.